What Makes Forest-Based Heterogeneous Treatment Effect Estimators Work?: Strategies and research questions for blended approaches

 \paragraph*{RQ 3} How does mobcf perform compared to cf implemented in \pkg{grf}?

 Centering the response is straightforward under $L_2$ loss but more difficult under other forms of the likelihood as discussed in Section~\ref{subsec:nonnormal}.
 The questions arise if and to what extent solely centering of the treatment indicator $w$ already improves the estimation accuracy in observational settings.
-To answer that we define a ``hybrid approach'' $\text{mob}(\hat{W})$ that applies model-based forests to models parameterized by $\mu(\rx) + \tau(\rx)(w - \hat{\pi}(\rx))$, \ie after solely centering the treatment indicator $w$ but not the outcome $\rY$.
-The score function for model-based forests is changed from~(\ref{mobscore}) to
+To answer that we define a ``hybrid approach'' $\text{mob}(\hat{W})$ that applies mob to models parameterized by $\mu(\rx) + \tau(\rx)(w - \hat{\pi}(\rx))$, \ie after solely centering the $w$ but not the outcome $\rY$.
+The score function for mob is changed from~(\ref{mobscore}) to

-\paragraph*{RQ 4} How does solely centering of the treatment indicator ($\text{mob}(\hat{W})$) influence the performance of model-based forests without centering ($\text{mob}$) in settings with confounding?
+\paragraph*{RQ 4} How does solely centering of the treatment indicator ($\text{mob}(\hat{W})$) influence the performance of mob without centering in settings with confounding?

 The final research question is whether additional outcome centering improves upon a forest with treatment centering and simultaneous splits in prognostic and predictive effects as implemented by mob$(\hat{W})$.